learn-co-students/chicago-web-091420/intro-siniatra-mvc/lesson.md

     <input type="submit" value="Create Book"
 </form>
 ```

-and now we need a create resource
+and now we need a create resource to catch the forms submit request

 ```ruby
 # application_controller